 For Prodigals & Those Who Love Them

-The very word “prodigal” stirs quiet murmurs among parents gathered with friends, that pained glance and sympathetic nod.
-In a strange way we find some semblance of relief when we discover the people around us get it.
-They too have a prodigal in the family–a son or daughter, a mom or husband, a nephew or best family friend.
-It is not a badge of honor.
-But it is a badge, the kind with the black strip wrapped horizontally across, like the police officer expressing grief for a fallen comrade.
+The very word prodigal often stirs quiet murmurs among parents gathered with friends—painful glances exchanged and sympathetic nods.
+In a strange way, there is some relief in discovering others understand.
+They too have a prodigal in their family—a son or daughter, a mother or husband, a nephew or a close family friend.
+It’s not a badge of honor.
+But it is a badge—a black ribbon worn like a police officer mourning a fallen comrade.

 To Be a Prodigal

-To be a prodigal means one is recklessly spending, not counting the cost, being wasteful, perhaps with another’s possessions or with trust capital or with her or his own life.
-Tim Keller, in his book The Prodigal God, rightfully suggests God is a prodigal, extravagant with his grace.
+To be a prodigal means recklessly spending without counting the cost—wasting resources, trust, or even one’s own life.
+Tim Keller, in his book The Prodigal God, rightly suggests that God is prodigal, extravagant with grace.

-But his is not the extravagance of which we speak here.
+But this is not the kind of extravagance we speak of here.

-Some of you reading this are a prodigal.
-You have moved away from what are the better scenarios for your life.
-Deep down you likely know it, which is why you remain so conflicted.
-Relationships and responsibilities are now geared to cater to your drive to be free from whatever it was you thought you should abandon.
+Some of you reading this are prodigals.
+You have moved away from what would be the better path for your life.
+Deep down you likely know it, which is why you remain conflicted.
+Your relationships and responsibilities now revolve around your drive to be free from whatever it was you thought you had to abandon.

 But Are You Really Free?

-“Well, who are you to judge me?”
+“Who are you to judge me?”
 Honestly, there is no judgment here.
-It is that quiet voice within you that is your judge, which is why your soul remains in such turmoil, and you are determined to hide.
+It’s that quiet voice within you that judges, which is why your soul is unsettled and you feel uncomfortable.

 “I’ll make things right later.
-Right now I just want to have fun.”
-But how “fun” is it really, especially when those who love you best and most are devastated because they see you run away?
-How much fun are you making things for them?
+Right now, I just want to have fun.”
+But how “fun” is it really, especially when those who love you most are devastated because they see you running away?

-“Who cares about them?” you ask.
-Right.
-That is the point, I suppose.
+“Who cares?” you ask.
+And that, I suppose, is the point.
 Prodigals often only think of themselves.

 To Be Fair

-To be fair, there may be real wounds or traumas that give shape to such, and being lost in whatever seems right for “self” is real and powerful.
-But if that is you, now is the time for you to return home.
-Cry out to God, confess to him you are tired and broken and want his best.
-Enter into the raw humanity and true humility of the son who had run from his father only to discern his life was a mess and it was time to go home (see Luke 15:11 and following).
+To be fair, there may be real wounds or traumas shaping this journey, and being lost in what feels right for “self” is real and powerful.
+But if that is you, now is the time to return home.
+Cry out to God.
+Confess that you are tired and broken and want His best.
+Enter into the raw humanity and humility of the son who ran from his father only to realize his life was a mess—and that it was time to go home (see Luke 15:11 and following).

 Stop “Shoulding” All Over Yourself

-Some of you have prodigals, and your love for them causes you to hurt in ways you never knew possible.
-You spend your time asking yourself what you did wrong, what you should have done differently, and what might it take to repair the matter.
-As one friend of mine winsomely says, “Stop shoulding all over yourself!”
-It will not solve a thing.
+Some of you have prodigals you love deeply, and your love causes pain you never knew possible.
+You spend time asking what you did wrong, what you should have done differently, and what it might take to make things right.
+As a wise friend says, “Stop shoulding all over yourself!”
+It won’t solve anything.

-Besides, there is Genesis 3.
-My friend Larry Osborne recently reminded me and some others that Adam and Eve were the very first prodigals, yet they grew up in an absolutely perfect environment with the Perfect Parent—God himself.
+Remember Genesis 3.
+My friend Larry Osborne recently reminded me that Adam and Eve were the very first prodigals.
+They grew up in a perfect environment with the perfect Parent—God himself.

-They were created in God’s image, endowed with finite versions of many of God’s amazing attributes; things like wisdom and discernment and a work ethic and love.
-“God blessed them,” the text tells us in Genesis 1:28.
+They were created in God’s image, endowed with finite reflections of His wisdom, discernment, work ethic, and love.
+“God blessed them,” Genesis 1:28 tells us.
 They had everything they needed and more.
 He gave them dominion over all creation.
 Hardly anything was beyond their reach.

-But we hurt.
-And wait.
-And pray.
-Oh, we pray!
-And hope.
-And, perhaps like God did with Adam and Eve, we speak truth with love (cp.
-Gen. 3:14-19), draw boundaries where appropriate (cp.
-Gen. 3:23-24), lavish grace should they return (cp.
-Gen.3:21), and also like God we carry on, faithfully remembering there are “other sheep” (cp.
-John 10:16) upon whom we must pour out our love.
+We hurt.
+We wait.
+We pray—oh, how we pray!
+We hope.
+And like God did with Adam and Eve, we speak truth with love (Gen. 3:14-19), draw boundaries where necessary (Gen. 3:23-24), lavish grace if they return (Gen. 3:21), and carry on—faithfully remembering there are “other sheep” (John 10:16) to love and shepherd as well.